rogue-capers/vscode_portfolio/docs/Portfolio/college surplus sale.md

 1. Add structure to clearly indicate actions needed to complete bid
 1. Clarify what a "blue number" means

-1. Increase inclusivness by removing unnecessary gender description
+1. Increase inclusiveness by removing unnecessary gender description

-1. Move special instructions to optomize flow and callouts
+1. Move special instructions to optimize flow and callouts

 1. Eliminate timing contradiction between the first and last paragraphs
 1. Reduce word count and sentence length